-Breast conditions, both benign and cancerous, can be complicated to diagnose and manage.
+Breast conditions, both benign and malignant, can be complicated to diagnose and manage.

-For women with breast cancer who are seeking a second opinion on treatment planning, a consultation can be organised with a consultant breast surgeon.
+For women with breast cancer who are seeking a second opinion on treatment planning, a consultation can be organised with one of our breast surgeons.